-To implement this portfolio of resiliency investments and programs, O&R expects to spend approximately \$411M in the first 5 years (2025-2029).
-The Company currently projects that this level of expenditure will result in a 7-8% annual increase in electric rates.
-It is important to note that O&R is preparing to file a base rate case in January 2024 that will cover the first three of this five-year period.
+To implement this portfolio of resiliency investments and programs, O&R expects to invest approximately \$184M in the first 5 years (2025-2029) of our Resilience Plan.
+The Company currently projects that this level of expenditure will result in a 3-4% annual increase in electric rates.
+It is important to note that O&R filed a base rate case in January 2024 that covers the first three years of this five-year period.
 This resiliency portfolio of investments and programs will also be included in that and future base rate case filings.
-In the Company's upcoming base rate case filing, the specific impact of these investments on electric rates will be detailed, providing a clear link between the resiliency initiatives and any proposed base rate adjustments.
+In the Company's 2024 Joint Proposal, the specific impact of these investments on electric rates were included, providing a clear link between the resiliency initiatives and any proposed base rate adjustments.

-For the 15 years beyond the initial 5 years, (2030 through 2044), the Company will continue to study the impacts of climate change and implement resilience programs and currently projects at an estimated order of magnitude cost of \$1.1 billion.
-These programs will allow O&R to mitigate and respond to current and projected climate risks such as heat waves, extreme weather events, sea level rise, and inland flooding to prevent outages, minimize customer impact, and restore service faster in the event of an outage.
+For the 15 years beyond the initial 5 years, (2030 through 2044), the Company will continue to study the impacts of climate change and implement resilience programs and currently projects at an estimated order of magnitude cost of approximately \$716 million, and the total capital expenditures for all resilience investments for the next 20 years (2025 through 2044) are approximately \$900 million.
+These programs will minimize outages from heat waves, sea level rise, inland flooding, and other extreme weather events to help restore service faster in the event of an outage.